replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 Events will continue to appear as long as the ssh session is open.
 These events can now be piped to a file, or to any other program to ingest them into your monitoring or security systems.

-**Note**: SSH Streaming may not be available in all Retraced environments.
+**Note**: SSH Streaming may not be available in all Audit Log environments.

 For more information, check out [SSH Streaming](/documentation/advanced-retraced/ssh-streaming/).